JackDca/Mailpilewiki/GnuPG-interface-security.md

 Things to tell the user (as data structure):

-    encryption: "",           # one of: none, decrypted, missingkey, error
-    signature: "",            # one of: none, invalid, unknown, good, error

     encryption_info: {
         protocol: "",           # one of: openpgp
+        status: "",             # one of: none, decrypted, missingkey, error
-        status: "",             # Descriptive status text
+        description: "",        # Descriptive status text
         have_keys: [ ... ],     # List of keys it's encrypted to
         missing_keys: [ ... ],  # List of keys you don't have
     }

     signature_info: {
         protocol: "",           # one of: openpgp
+        status: "",             # one of: none, invalid, expired, revoked, unknown, verified, unverified, error
-        status: "",             # Descriptive status text
+        description: "",        # Descriptive status text
-        from: "",               # Name of signer
+        name: "",               # Name of signer
-        fromaddr: "",           # Address of signer
+        email: "",              # Address of signer
+        keyinfo: ""             # Key identification (e.g. fingerprint) of signer
-        timestamp: 0123457689,  # Unix timestamp of signature
+        timestamp: 0123457689,  # Unix timestamp of signature }

-        trust: ""               # one of: new, unverified, verified, untrusted, expired, revoked }
+none:         no signature
+invalid:      the signature was invalid (bad)
+expired:      the signature was made with an expired key
+revoked:      the signature was made with a revoked key
+unknown:      the signature was made with an unknown key, so we can't verify it
+verified:     the signature was good, and came from a verified key
+unverified:   the signature was good, and came from a key that isn't verified
+error:        there was some weird error.

 Possible situations: